bahrus/xtal-tree/README.md

 # \<xtal-tree\>

-Provide flat, virtual snapshot of a tree
+Provide flat, virtual snapshot of a tree.  xtal-tree.js is ~1.4kb minified / gzipped.

 <!--
 ```